qubas9/Slimer/DOC/controls.md

 **Parameters**:
 - `name` (String): The action name to bind to the key.
-- `type` (String): The type of binding, either "hold" for continuous holding or "once" for one-time press.
+- `type` (String): The type of binding, either "hold", "once", or "release" to match the behavior of `bind`, `bindOnce`, or `bindRelease`.
-- `callback` (Function): The function to be executed when the key is pressed.
+- `callback` (Function): The function to be executed when the key is pressed or released, depending on the type.

 **Usage Example**:
 ```